 The Body Of Work.

-I think of design as high propagation of images and I think of that propagation as something surrounding simply selling something.
-“Designers are most often taught to reduce ideas to their essence, but in fact that process too often results in the reduction of the ideas to only one of their parts.”
-For this reason I think of a lot of design as exclusive, clear simple rather than personal, ambiguous, and
+I think of design as high propagation of images and that propagation as something surrounding simply selling something.
+“Designers are most often taught to reduce ideas to their essence, but in fact, that process too often results in the reduction of the ideas to only one of their parts.”
+For this reason, I think of a lot of design as exclusive, clear, and simple rather than personal, ambiguous, and

-I see the act of this processes as a new form of ownership.
-I see a Bitmap as a deterioration of a pixel, an unfamiliar image, a poor-image.
-Instead of being a well produced image to be Systematically reappearing in the world through a commercial source to propagate the world.
-These images being created in commercial processes are simulacrum of reality A poor image may not resemble reality but it is not a distilled one.
+I see the act of this process as a new form of ownership.
+I see a Bitmap as a deterioration of a pixel, an unfamiliar image, a poor image, instead of being a well-produced image to be Systematically reappearing in the world through a commercial source to propagate the earth.
+These images being created in commercial processes are a simulacrum of reality.
+A poor image may not resemble reality, but it is not distilled.

-and pasted into other channels of distribution.
-Thrust into digital uncertainty, ends towards abstraction one even doubts whether it could be called an image at all.
+and pasted into other distribution channels.
+Thrust into digital uncertainty, it ends towards abstraction.
+One even doubts whether it could be called an image at all.
 Only digital technology could produce such a dilapidated image in the first place.
 It is an image.
 It is something representing a human idea.
-A processes.
+Processes.
 It defines most of what we see but in a revealed way.
-Through degrading we see how the entirety of the world is made the same as these vagabonds trash that washes up on the digital economies' shores.
+Through degrading, we know how the world is made the same as these vagabonds' trash that washes up on the digital economies' shores.